SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The type of each parameter must be included --- it can't be inferred.
-Although the parameters to a function are constants by default, you can write ``let`` in front of a parameter's name to emphasize this behavior.
 If you write ``inout`` in front of a parameter's name, the parameter can be modified inside the scope of the function.
 In-out parameters are discussed in detail